A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Star Walk

 There are also various planetariums for the iOS mobile platform.
 One of the most famous is Star Walk.
-It is enough to raise the device to the sky, and you will see the location of the constellations and planets on the screen.
+Just raise the device to the sky, and you will see the location of constellations and planets on the screen.

 Moon Globe